The River Windrush

 Following downstream the footbridge in the middle of the village green, High Bridge was built in 1756.

 Further downstream is New Bridge (also known as Moore Bridge) a vehicle crossing, traversing another ford.
-It was built in 1911 by local benefactor George Frederick Moore who also built the Victoria Hall and our local Cottage Hospital.
+It was built in 1911 by local benefactor George Frederick Moore who also built the Victoria Hall and our former local Cottage Hospital which is now The George Moore Community Centre in Moore Road.
 Alongside it is Payne Bridge, a foot crossing built in 1756.